Pennsylvania suit against NCAA a long shot, experts say

 “This is an extremely uphill battle for Pennsylvania,” Feldman said.

-The NCAA has been sued on antitrust grounds fewer than 10 times over the past five years, estimated Matt Millen, a professor at Marquette University Law School and director of the National Sports Law Institute.
-Most of those cases were settled or dismissed because courts often defer to the NCAA when it comes to matters of rules and enforcement actions, Millen said.
+The NCAA has been sued on antitrust grounds fewer than 10 times over the past five years, estimated Matt Mitten, a professor at Marquette University Law School and director of the National Sports Law Institute.
+Most of those cases were settled or dismissed because courts often defer to the NCAA when it comes to matters of rules and enforcement actions, Mitten said.

 Past antitrust suits against the NCAA that have been successful tend to involve operations such as marketing and licensing because the body has “a stranglehold” over those spheres, Kennerly said.